7 YouTube Affiliate Marketing Mistakes That Are Silently Costing You Money

 The Common Thread

 All seven of these mistakes share one thing: they’re invisible.
 Your YouTube analytics won’t flag them.
 Your affiliate dashboard won’t warn you.
 Your viewers won’t tell you (they’ll just leave).
-The only way to catch them is to actively look.
+The only way to catch them is to actively look — or use the right tools to catch them for you.

 The creators who earn the most from affiliate marketing aren’t necessarily the ones with the biggest audiences.
 They’re the ones who treat their affiliate links as an asset worth maintaining — checking them regularly, optimizing their placement, and fixing problems before they compound.